-Most eating problems can be addressed with brief intervention: essentially, doing Eating-Competence-focused counseling and nutrition education.
-The person gets it, they make progress on their own, they do some background reading-or not-they come back-or not.
-If you see them again, you do a bit of encouraging and/or tuning up, focused eating attitudes and behaviors.
+Most eating problems can be addressed with brief intervention: essentially, doing Eating-Competence-focused counseling and nutrition education.5 The person gets it, they make progress on their own, they do some background reading-or not-they come back-or not.
+If you see them again, you do a bit of encouraging and/or tuning up focusing on eating attitudes and behaviors.
 Only offer food selection advice if they ask for it.
-Their dietary variety and nutritional quality will grow by itself as they gain Eating Competence.
-But for others, eating problems are more difficult.
-Their ecSI 2.0 score may be low, they are seriously rigid and upset about their eating and weight, the problem is long-standing, and they have tried many solutions.
-Typically, their established issues relate to the subcategories of ecSatter: extreme pickiness and even ARFID, chronic dieting, overeating or binge eating, difficulty regulating body weight, very low physical self-esteem.
-Such established issues require secondary intervention as in the "How to Eat" method, taught in the Treating the Dieting Casualty VISION workshop.
+As described in the Satter Hierarchy of Food Needs, their dietary variety and nutritional quality will grow by itself as they gain Eating Competence.6

+Some eating problems are so complex and longstanding that they can't be addressed with brief intervention.
+In fact, Eating-Competence-focused counseling and nutrition education are likely to be taken out of context and do more harm than good.
+For most people with such entrenched distortions in eating attitudes and behaviors, the ecSI 2.0 score is particularly low.
+Typically, their established issues relate to the subcategories of ecSatter: They have conflicted and negative eating attitudes and behaviors, are seriously rigid about what they eat, are chronically restrained eaters who strive for a particular body weight, and provide themselves with regular and reliable meals only when they are actively "on a diet."
+Such established issues require secondary intervention as in the "How to Eat" method, taught in the Treating the Dieting Casualty VISION workshop.7